thoriso-watson/SnakeProject/labs/7-i2c-adc/README.md

      This will give us a way to get a known signal and see that you are correct.

   2. Use it to get the reading from a potentiometer.
+At the lowest setting it should be around 1, at the highest around 16k.

   3. Extension: add a microphone or temperature input readings.